7 Core Product Design Skills

 2. Function

-What it means: Ensuring product interactions are intuitive, accessible, and technically viable.
+What it means: Making sure product interactions are intuitive, accessible, and technically feasible.

 Level